 The Memorandum and Articles do not limit the number of directors which may be appointed by the Board of Directors or by the shareholders of the Company.
-Directors may be appointed by an ordinary resolution of the shareholders of the Company or by the Board of Directors.
+Directors may be appointed to fill a vacancy or as an addition to the Board of Directors by an ordinary resolution of the shareholders of the Company or by the Board of Directors.
 Any director appointed by the Board of Directors will hold office only until the next annual general meeting and will then be eligible for re-election.
-He is not required, and is not taken into account in determining the number of directors who are, to retire by rotation at the meeting.
+The Memorandum and Articles provide that all directors shall retire at each annual general meeting but, if qualified, shall be eligible for re-election by ordinary resolution.
 Unless otherwise determined by the Board of Directors, the number of directors shall not be less than two.
 At no time shall a majority of directors be resident in the United Kingdom.